Audio: International Album Releases - Various Artist Compilations 1962-69

 CBS1968InnerFront2.jpg (35827 bytes)

-1968 CBS inner sleeve - front scan by Kenneth Robson (stereo version)
+1968 CBS UK inner sleeve - front scan by Kenneth Robson (stereo version)

 CBS1968InnerBack2.jpg (36950 bytes)